 Mount Hood Wilderness

-Spring snowmelt in Mount Hood Wilderness
+Hikers in Paradise Park, Mount Hood Wilderness

 Mount Hood Wilderness is a 67,320-acre property that encircles the summit of Mount Hood and extends down almost to treeline except in the area where the ski lifts and their maintenance roads are cherry-stemmed into the wilderness.
 The wilderness habitat ranges from temperate rainforest in the lower elevations to glaciers and rocky ridges in the higher elevations.
 Mount Hood is a relatively active volcano having last erupted just before Lewis & Clark arrived in the area in 1805.